doosuu/doosuu/README.md

   - Java
   - Python 3
   - TypeScript
-- 🤔 If stuff is repetitive or boring - write a script for it!

 <!--
 **doosuu/doosuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.